PaulBowden673/Projects-MP-MP3/README.md

 Jinja 2.10.1 - templating language for Python, to display back-end data in HTML.
 Heroku - to host the project.
 Libraries
-Materialize 1.0.0 - main responsive modern front-end framework used for grid and responsivesness.
+Bootstrap 5 - main responsive modern front-end framework used for grid and responsivesness.
 Google Fonts - to import fonts.
 FontAwesome - to provide icons used across the project.
-Adorable Avatars - to create user avatars.
 JQuery 3.5.0 - to simplify DOM manipulation and to initialize Materialize functions.

 ## Future updates

-- Fetch questions from JSON file to allow questions to be changed without changing the code - struggled to be able to impliment this at this time.
+- Update recipe datebase to hold arrays to give more scope to size of recipes - struggled to be able to impliment this at this time.
-- Change the qustions so the answers are in a random order to avoid regular users knowing where the answers will be
+- Add favourite recipes to profile page - ran out of time to impliment
-- Add more questions in  random order to give a better experience for returning users
+- Add way for users to add own recipe pictures
-- Add futher sets of questions to make the game more challenging, such as Food Safety, Fire Safety, Licensing.
+- Add functionality to add more categories

 ## Testing
 All recipes and single recipe display
-When I click on "All Recipe page", I can see recipe cards displayed in rows, 8 recipes per page.
-In that view, I can see image, recipe name and short information about the recipe.
+When I click on "All Recipe page", I can see recipe cards displayed.
+In that view, I can see image and  recipe name.
 Clicking on the recipe card redirects me to the single recipe page, where I can see all the detailed information about the recipe.
 I tested this functionality as a non-logged in (guest) user and a logged in user and it perfectly worked in both cases.
-I also can see the total number of the recipes in parentheses.
-I tried to add and delete some recipes, and this number changed accordingly.

 Create a new user account
 I created my main account, as well as a few test accounts to test this functionality.
 Clicking on the "Register" button in the navbar opens the form, where I can put username and password to create a new account.
 I tried to input an existing username, not matching passwords in "password" and "confirm password" fields, and input less then 3 or more then 15 charachters.
 In all cases I got a corresponding flash error message.
 As well as that, I tried to leave an empty field and submit the form, but got an error message again asking to fill the field.
 When the form was successfully submitted, I was redirected to the home page, seeing a message that my new account was created.
 I also checked the link to the Login page at the bottom of the form, which worked well.